HaschekSolutions/pictshare/README.md

 - New API system.
 Only single file uploads now via /api/upload.php (POST var name is "file"). [read more..](/rtfm/API.md)
 - Data directory changed from ```upload``` to ```data```
+- Backblaze support dropped for now because we didn't need it anymore as ALT_FOLDER is more flexible.
+If soneone needs it, it can easily be implemented via adding a new storage controller.
+We're happy to accept pull requests

 ## Status